2ndQuadrant/pglogical/README.md

 the `pglogical` output plugin is compatible across different PostgreSQL versions and can even be consumed by non-PostgreSQL clients.

+Becuse logical decoding is used, only the changed rows are sent on the wire.
+There's no index change data, no vacuum activity, etc transmitted.

 The use of a replication slot means that the change stream is reliable and crash-safe.
 If the client disconnects or crashes it can reconnect and resume replay from the last message that client processed.
 Server-side changes that occur while the client is disconnected are accumulated in the queue to be sent when the client reconnects.
-This reliabiliy also means that server-side resources are consumed whether or not a client is connected.
+This reliability also means that server-side resources are consumed whether or not a client is connected.

 # Why another output plugin?